Amano47/NeuralHaircut/howto/custom_data.md

 2. run `automatic_reconstructor`

     run the automatic reconstructor from the terminal with

 ```bash
 colmap automatic_reconstructor --workspace_path ./implicit-hair-data/SCENE_TYPE/CASE/colmap --image_path ./implicit-hair-data/SCENE_TYPE/CASE/image
 ```

-This runs automatically for ~1.5 hours (depending on image quality and quantitiy).
+This runs for ~1.5 hours (depending on image quality and quantitiy).

-It should run fine with normal video frames (because of the amount of data), but in case colmap can't identify camera positions and features, give colmap the masks you created earlier, by simply adding the path with:
+It should run fine with normal video frames, but in case colmap can't identify camera positions and features, give colmap the masks you created earlier, by simply adding the path with:

 ```bash
 --mask_path ./implicit-hair-data/SCENE_TYPE/CASE/mask